ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/laion.md

 SELECT encode_text('cat');
 ```

-The first use will be slow because you need to load the model.
+The first use will be slow because the model needs to be loaded.
 But repeated queries will be fast.
 Then we copy the results to ``set param_target=...`` and can easily write queries

 ### Image embeddings

-For pictures it is the same, but you do not need to send the picture but the path (if necessary, you can implement a download picture with processing, but it will be longer)
+For pictures, the process is similar, but you send the path instead of the picture (if necessary, you can implement a download picture with processing, but it will take longer)

 `encode_picture.py`
 ```python